-In the cold room, where a clock broke and a new one was hung right below it, I was startled out of my “normal” day to hear his name.
+In the cold room, where a clock broke and a new one was hung right below it, I was startled out of my “normal” day to hear the name of Ash Wednesday.
 Of course.

 Everyone was doing their best; we would do everything in light of not being able to do anything.
 And we would be called for this escort.
 My throat was caught up with emotion.
-I again found a place beside this boy.
+I again found a place beside this beloved one, so small under the cover.
 I walked with the man in the suit, doors along the hallway like pews as we quietly, respectfully spoke words of love and empathy.
-Somehow I was there in the beginning of this boy’s time within those walls and at the end.
+Somehow I was there in the beginning of this child’s time within those walls and at the end.
 There was not enough in between.
 In the narrow middle of the unwanted bookends were the company of hundreds who had asked to be told they were dust too–a collective and messy act joining body and soul, past and present.
 Lullabies were played and hospice was started, ash was added and ash wiped away.
 The space in a hospital is indeed too sacred.

 As I reentered the hospital and walked back down the same hallway, this time alone, the tears came.
 My phone rang again.
 Had I made it in time to walk with the body?
-Yes, he is gone.
+Yes, their body is gone.

 This is Lent.
 This is the With journey.